Wexford Junior Hurling Championship

-The Wexford Junior Hurling Championship (known for sponsorship reasons as the Permanent TSB Junior Hurling Championship) is an annual hurling competition contested by lower-tier Wexford GAA clubs.
+The Wexford Junior Hurling Championship is an annual hurling competition contested by lower-tier Wexford GAA clubs.
 It is the 4th tier of the Wexford GAA hurling championships.
 The Wexford County Board of the Gaelic Athletic Association has organised it since 1903.

 The all-time record-holders are Ferns St Aidan's, who have won the competition five times.

-Horeswood are the title holders (2021) defeating Kilmore in the Final.

 History

 The Wexford Junior Hurling Championship dates back to 1903.
 It was the second championship to be established in Wexford following the Wexford Senior Hurling Championship in 1889.

 No competition was held in 1906 or in 1915.
 There was also no competition between 1917 and 1923.
 No competition was held in 1925 either.

-Rathnure defeated Rapparees by 1-15 to 1-06 in the 2018 championship decider replay.